 For more information, please contact Accident Claims UK today for a free assessment.

-How long do you have to sue for a slip and fall?
+Can you sue someone for falling on their property – How long do you have to sue for a slip and fall if you suffer injury on a private property?

 Personal injury claims have a 3-year time limit.
 This limitation period is effective beginning from the date of the incident or the date the claimant becomes aware that they suffered due to it.
 If the claimant neglects this time limit and waits too long before starting their claim, they could lose the compensation that they’re entitled to.